getgauge-contrib/gauge-cookbook/README.md

 #### Attribute Parameters

 - `name` - the name of the plugin
+- `version` - the version of the plugin
 - `user` - the user under which the plugin should be installed
 - `group` - the group under which the plugin should be installed
+- `password` - needed only for windows, the windows account password for `user`

 #### Examples